rokuwaki/2018PaluIndonesia/README.md

 - We estimated the spatiotemporal distribution of the moment tensor solutions by using the extended framework of Yagi and Fukahata (2011, GJI, doi:[10.1111/j.1365-246X.2011.05043.x](https://doi.org/10.1111/j.1365-246X.2011.05043.x)).
 The detailed description for the methodology is in preparation for submission (Shimizu et al.).

 - What we provide here is the distribution of the slip and the preferred nodal plane (strike, dip, and rake).
-We extracted the double couple components from the moment tensor solutions, and selected the preferred nodal planes that are consistent with the local tectonic setting (Bellier et al., 2001, doi:[10.1046/j.1365-3121.2001.00382.x](https://doi.org/10.1046/j.1365-3121.2001.00382.x)).
+We extracted the double couple components from the moment tensor solutions, and selected the preferred nodal planes that are consistent with the local tectonic setting (Bellier et al., 2001, TerraNova, doi:[10.1046/j.1365-3121.2001.00382.x](https://doi.org/10.1046/j.1365-3121.2001.00382.x)).

 - We set the maximum rupture velocity at 4.5 km/s, accounting for a possibility of supershear-rupture propagation.